 Successfully prioritizing your work orders is a key tenet of system efficiency.
 This is why it’s imperative to employ a standardized set of rules for prioritization that leads to consistency throughout the process.
 Of course, people often want their request to be a higher priority than it actually should be, which is why it’s crucial to develop a rubric and stick to it.
 Any work request to remove a risk for injury or significant asset damage can be evaluated immediately, and the routine requests that occur every day can be addressed at the appropriate time.

 Scheduling is one of the tasks that benefits the most from smart software; these programs have the ability to use algorithms to erase inefficiencies and reduce instances of overscheduling.
 Not only does this make a facilities manager’s job significantly easier, but it also results in technicians’ time being used more effectively.
 With the availability of mobile apps offered by WOMS software providers, managers can view and update schedules from any location through a mobile device.

 7. Assign and execute efficiently.

-Once the preliminary planning has been taken care of, any effective WOMS needs to have a mechanism in place for competently executing the order.
+Once the preliminary planning is complete, any effective WOMS needs to have a mechanism in place for competently executing the order.
 All the necessary information needs to be shared with the assigned technician or team, and clear instructions should be available for how to proceed with the job.
-Information pertaining to the work should be automatically updated in the system for tracking purposes so any authorised user can see real-time status reports on the progress being made.
+Information pertaining to the work should be automatically updated in the system for tracking purposes so any authorized user can see real-time status reports on the progress being made.